-This is an initial public offering of shares of common stock Landos Biopharma, Inc. We are offering shares of our common stock.
-The initial public offering price is expected to be between \$ and \$ per share. shares of our common stock.
+This is an initial public offering of shares of common stock Landos Biopharma, Inc. We are offering 6,250,000 shares of our common stock.
+The initial public offering price is expected to be between \$15.00 and \$17.00 per share.

 Prior to this offering, there has been no public market for our common stock.
-We intend to apply to list our common stock on the Nasdaq Global Market under the symbol "LABP."
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "LABP."